John Edward Belliveau: Life and career

 Belliveau became involved in politics in 1958, when he joined the campaign of John Wintermeyer; he then served as acting director of the Liberal Party of Ontario.
 In 1960, Belliveau became the vice-president of public affairs at Tandy Advertising in Toronto.
 During his time at Tandy Advertising, Belliveau managed the successful election campaign of Louis Robichaud in New Brunswick.
 He further advised other Canadian politicians on their election campaigns, such as Alex Campbell, the 23rd premier of Prince Edward Island; and Gerald Regan, the 19th premier of Nova Scotia.
 In 1963, Belliveau worked as a campaign advisor and speech writer for Lester B. Pearson, the 14th prime minister of Canada, after having done work for Pearson the year prior.

+After the FLQ murder of Pierre Laporte, the Ministry of Justice insisted on Premier Louis Robichaud spending his final days as Premier ahead of the 1970 election in seclusion with an RCMP detail - staying at the house of Belliveau.

 Belliveau published several other books throughout his career, such as The Splendid Life of Albert Smith and the Women he Left Behind (1976), concerning the life of the New Brunswick politician Albert James Smith; and Running Far In: The Story of Shediac (1977), a history of the town of Shediac, New Brunswick.
 In addition to his published literature, Belliveau compiled genealogical resources on the Belliveau and Sumner families as well as a written history of the Moncton Club.
 Belliveau's final published book, Iceboats to Superferries: An Illustrated History of Marine Atlantic (1992), was written alongside Silver Donald Cameron and Michael Harrington and covers the history of Marine Atlantic and ferry services in the Maritimes.